influxdata/telegraf/plugins/outputs/riemann/README.md

 ### Required parameters:

-* `address`: Address of the Riemann server to send Riemann events to.
+* `url`: The full TCP or UDP URL of the Riemann server to send events to.
-* `transport`: Transport protocol to use, must be either tcp or udp.

 ### Optional parameters: